Tina-Lightning/unit-4-game/README.md

 The game works as follows:

-* There are four crystals displayed as buttons on the page.
+* There are four crystals displayed on the page.

 * The player is shown a goal number at the start of the game.